 In 2016, we launched our Green Gas, giving customers – old and new – a completely carbon neutral gas offering for the very first time.

-We recently paid a visit to Cannington Enterprises, our suppliers of biomethane - which makes up 6% of our gas - to find out how it’s generated and what the future is for increased biomethane in the grid.
+We recently paid a visit to Cannington Enterprises, our suppliers of biomethane - which makes up 6% of our gas (this will be 10% from 1st April 2020) - to find out how it’s generated and what the future is for increased biomethane in the grid.

 Based in Somerset, Cannington Enterprises has been farming in the West Country for over 100 years.
 Managing Director, Tim Roe, whose grandfather bought the farm in 1914, first decided to diversify the farm into generating renewable energy back in 2007.